 What 'Locally Grown' Means to Your Customers

 "Buying local" is growing in importance as many people begin to consider the impact of their carbon footprint on the environment.
 According to the U.S. Department of Agriculture, local food markets' share of the grocery market is small but growing.

 It would be difficult to get more local than buying all your food and other agricultural products directly from the farms where they are produced, or from farms selling to consumers at local farmers' markets.
 Smaller farms often find that a larger percentage of their business comes from local customers who buy from them directly, either on-site or at farmers' markets.

 Customers who buy directly from the farm or from nearby farmers' markets tend to value higher-quality food with a lower environmental impact and are willing to pay a premium price for it.
 They also place high importance on the nutritional value of the food they're buying, and on how the products they're purchasing are grown or raised.
-Sustainability often is key for this market.
+Sustainability often is key to this market.